AdobeDocs/document-services/src/pages/apis/pdf-services/insert-pdf-pages.md

 // Run the sample:
 // node src/insertpages/insert-pdf-pages.js

 const PDFServicesSdk = require('@adobe/pdfservices-node-sdk');

 const getPageRangesForFirstFile = () => {
     // Specify which pages of the first file are to be inserted in the base file. const pageRangesForFirstFile = new PDFServicesSdk.PageRanges();
     // Add pages 1 to 3.
     pageRangesForFirstFile.addPageRange(1, 3);

     // Add page 4.
     pageRangesForFirstFile.addSinglePage(4);

     return pageRangesForFirstFile;
 };

 try {
     // Initial setup, create credentials instance.
     const credentials =  PDFServicesSdk.Credentials
-            .servicePrincipalsCredentialsBuilder()
+        .servicePrincipalCredentialsBuilder()
         .withClientId("PDF_SERVICES_CLIENT_ID")
         .withClientSecret("PDF_SERVICES_CLIENT_SECRET")
         .build();

     // Create an ExecutionContext using credentials and create a new operation instance. const executionContext = PDFServicesSdk.ExecutionContext.create(credentials),
     insertPagesOperation = PDFServicesSdk.InsertPages.Operation.createNew();

     // Set operation base input from a source file. const baseInputFile = PDFServicesSdk.FileRef.createFromLocalFile('resources/baseInput.pdf');
     insertPagesOperation.setBaseInput(baseInputFile);

     // Create a FileRef instance using a local file. const firstFileToInsert = PDFServicesSdk.FileRef.createFromLocalFile('resources/firstFileToInsertInput.pdf'),
     pageRanges = getPageRangesForFirstFile();

-      // Adds the pages (specified by the page ranges) of the input PDF file to be inserted at
-      // the specified page of the base PDF file. insertPagesOperation.addPagesToInsertAt(2, firstFileToInsert, pageRanges);
+    // Adds the pages (specified by the page ranges) of the input PDF file to be inserted at the specified page of the base PDF file. insertPagesOperation.addPagesToInsertAt(2, firstFileToInsert, pageRanges);

     // Create a FileRef instance using a local file. const secondFileToInsert = PDFServicesSdk.FileRef.createFromLocalFile('resources/secondFileToInsertInput.pdf');

-      // Adds all the pages of the input PDF file to be inserted at the specified page of the
-      // base PDF file.
+    // Adds all the pages of the input PDF file to be inserted at the specified page of the base PDF file. insertPagesOperation.addPagesToInsertAt(3, secondFileToInsert);
-      insertPagesOperation.addPagesToInsertAt(3, secondFileToInsert);

     // Execute the operation and Save the result to the specified location. insertPagesOperation.execute(executionContext)
         .then(result => result.saveAsFile('output/insertPagesOutput.pdf'))
         .catch(err => {
             if (err instanceof PDFServicesSdk.Error.ServiceApiError
                 || err instanceof PDFServicesSdk.Error.ServiceUsageError) {
                 console.log('Exception encountered while executing operation', err);
             } else {
                 console.log('Exception encountered while executing operation', err);
             }
         });
 } catch (err) {
     console.log('Exception encountered while executing operation', err);
 }
 ```

 #### .Net